 Thyroid Cancer: Specialists, Diagnosis And Treatment

-What are Thyroid Cancer Treatments in Singapore?
+What are the Thyroid Cancer Treatments available in Singapore?

 Thyroid cancer is a common type of cancer that affects the thyroid gland, a small butterfly-shaped gland located at the base of the neck.
 The thyroid gland produces hormones that regulate metabolism, growth, and development.
 In Singapore, thyroid cancer is one of the most commonly diagnosed cancers in women.